danbev/learning-ai/notes/ggml.md

     /* .event_synchronize       = */ NULL,
 };
 ```
-Notice the the CPU backend does not support asynchronous operations, and also
+Notice that the CPU backend does not support asynchronous operations, and also
-does not support event which I'm guessing are used for the asynchronous
+does not support events which I'm guessing are used for the asynchronous
 operations.

 Now, if we look at `ggml_backend_buffer_type_t`: